osiris-cloud/install/README.md

+# Experimental - DO NOT USE THIS YET

 # Overview

 Osiris Cloud requires a minimun of 3 machines to be functional.
 Each of them serve the following roles